Exporters' guide to reporting

 Keep all export records for 6 years

-You must keep all records pertaining to your exportations for 6 years following the exportation of your commercial goods, in either electronic or paper format.
+You must keep in Canada all records pertaining to your exportations, for a period of 6 years following the exportation of your commercial goods.
+For more information, refer to Record keeping requirements for exporters.

-An importer in the foreign country to which you are exporting goods may be entitled to claim a preferential tariff treatment and pay a lower duty rate if they have a valid certificate of origin.
+An importer in the country to which you are exporting goods may be allowed to claim a preferential tariff treatment.
+This means they would pay a lower duty rate if they have a valid certificate of origin.

 The certificate of origin is a signed declaration from the manufacturer of the goods that the goods are of Canadian origin and meet the requirements of a free trade agreement.
-You, as the exporter, must forward a copy of the certificate of origin to the importer and retain a copy for your records.
+You must forward a copy of the certificate of origin to the importer and retain a copy for your records.

 For more information on certificates of origin, refer to Memorandum D11-4-14, Certificate of Origin.

-- Canadian Export Reporting System Portal: Sign in
+- Canadian Export Reporting System (CERS) User Guide

 - Date modified: